zeux/zeux.github.io/drafts/2014-12-20-page-fault-queue.md

 	~/linux/tools/perf/util/quote.h:15:
 	 * sprintf(cmd, "foobar %s %s", sq_quote(arg0), sq_quote(arg1))

 To find these matches, `qgrep` has to scan through 466 Mb of source data that is compressed to 122 Mb in 932 chunks.
-On my laptop it takes 110 ms to find the matches using 8 threads.
-To analyze the effect the aforementioned change has on performance, we'll run the tests on Mac OSX (32/64 bit) and Windows 7 (32/64 bit), using 1 or 8 threads and with or without allocation pooling and look at the time.
+On my laptop it takes around 100 ms to find the matches using 8 threads.
+To analyze the effect the aforementioned change has on performance, we'll run the tests on Mac OSX (32/64 bit) and Windows 7 (32/64 bit), using 1 or 8 threads and with or without allocation pooling and measure the wall time.
 Here are the results (averaged over 100 runs):

 | Platform | 8 threads<br>pool | 8 threads<br>no pool | 1 thread<br>pool | 1 thread<br>no pool |
 |----------|-----------|--------------------|----------|-------------------|